Leeds Volunteer Corps: 1794–1802

 On 18 September of the same year, Lieutenant Colonel Lloyd hosted a dinner for the Leeds Volunteer Corps at his mansion.
-In November, the Leeds Volunteer Corps agreed to present a letter to King George III of the United Kingdom to congratulate him on surviving an assassination attempt on his life.
+In November, the unit presented a letter to George III congratulating him on surviving an assassination attempt.
 The final activity of 1795 for the Leeds Volunteers Corps was on 30 December where they were inspected by Prince William, Duke of Gloucester on Chapeltown Moor.
 They were found to be to his satisfaction.

 On 13 February 1796, the Leeds Volunteer Corps assisted in the taming of a fire at a linen factory on Water Lane, where 8 people died and 20 were injured.
 The Leeds Volunteer Corps were once again reviewed on 4 August during the Great Review of Volunteers by Lieutenant General Scott and were once again found to be satisfactory.
 The final act of the Leeds Volunteer Corps in 1796 was the changing of their service terms, after the Wakefield Volunteer Corps did the same, to: Great Britain: To any part of Great Britain under Acts of 43, 3, 96 and 121 The Leeds Volunteer Corps were once again called upon on 11 August 1799 to aid against a fire at a wool mill at Bean Ing belonging to Messrs Wormald, Fountain and Gott.
 Later, in October the same year, the Leeds Volunteer Corps also participated in a general field day.

 The final inspection of the Leeds Volunteer Corps took place on Woodhouse Moor by General Stavely.
 Again, they were found to be satisfactory.

 The Leeds Volunteer Corps were disbanded in 1802, primarily due to the signing of the Treaty of Amiens on 25 March 1802.
 Only six men were listed as having 'gone for a soldier' or 'into the army' Before the disbandment though, a great celebration – with balls, dinners and concerts – took place on 1 June to celebrate the peace of the Treaty of Amiens.
 During the first era of the Leeds Volunteer Corps, the average attendance of members was 5.5%.